-When running a cache, error messages can be helpful.
+When running a cache, error messages can be very helpful.
 These messages can be saved to a log file if required.
 Each time user enables error logging a new trace file is created in

 Enable Logs for .NET

 Launch the NCache Management Center by browsing to http://localhost:8251 or

 In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to configure.

 Against the cache name, click on View Details.